Gigaspaces/xap-docs/site/content/sbp/tableau.markdown

 **Bridge configuration**

-Follow the step-by-step [instruction](./tableau-configuration.html) to set up the EasySoft bridge or use any other bridge implementation.
+Follow these steps [instruction](./tableau-configuration.html) to set up the `EasySoft` bridge or use any other bridge implementation.

 **Tableau configuration**